Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 Click on the left navigation item "Monitoring" > "Traces & Logs".

-The top entry in the traces should be the calls from the Current Notebook, named `TRACING_QUICKSTART`.
-Traces can take a minute to show up, so you may have to wait and refresh until it appears.
+Traces can take a minute to show up, so you may have to wait and refresh until they appear.
 You may have to filter using the `Database` filter and selecting `TRACING_QUICKSTART` if there are other traces in the account.

-Click on Trace for the Notebook.
-Select the Span Type Filters at the top to include UDF and Procedures.
-Excluding Streamlit will remove the notebook calls from the view.
 Look for the `get_weather_for_cities_sp` span and the `__main__:get_weather_for_all_cities` spans which are the more time consuming parts of the procedure.
 You can see fetching the data from the API and saving is only a few seconds, but the entire runtime of the procedure is over a minute.

 If you expand the `get_weather_fn` entry under `__main__:get_weather_for_all_cities`, you can see the Debug Logs by clicking on Logs on the trace to see all the http request information.